scalation/scalation_py/PandemicForecasting/README.md

 - `CDC_Experiments/`: Contains the code and data for experiments conducted using CDC data.

 ## Getting Started
-Our project comprises various machine learning models, including both neural networks and transformer-based models, as well as a statistical models.
-Each model has a separate codebase organized with a main script (main.py) for running experiments and a Jupyter Notebook for the SARIMAX model.
+Our project comprises various machine learning models, including both neural networks and transformer-based models, as well as statistical models.
+Each model has a separate codebase organized with a main script (main.py) for running experiments and a Jupyter Notebook for the Seasonal AutoRegressive Integrated Moving Average with eXogenous variables (SARIMAX) model.

 ### Neural Networks
 - Feed Forward Neural Network (FFNN)